tachidok/chapchom/docs/source/installation.rst

 Installation
 ============

-We have two main approaches to install the framework and have it ready to go.
+We have two main approaches to install SciCell++ and have it ready to go.

-**Docker-based installation**
+`Docker-based installation`_
   Use this installation if you want an easy and strees-free installation process.

-**Manual installation**
+`Manual installation`_
-  Use this installation if you are familiar with unix based systems and if you love full configuration with command line installation process.
+  Use this installation if you are familiar with Unix based systems and if you prefer command line installation..

 Docker-based installation
 -------------------------